-Incremental pension means that portion of a deficit repair recovery plan payment
+Incremental pension deficit recovery plan payment

 Incremental ring-fence compliance costs

 Costs that have necessarily been incurred as a direct result of complying with the additional ring fence condition requirements introduced by the Authority's licence modification direction dated 1 February 2013.
 Incremental costs reported may be one-off or ongoing in nature and must not have been included in any other cost reporting category.
 A comment should be included describing the nature of the costs that have been reported.